DFHack/dfhack/docs/plugins/regrass.rst

 Operates on floors, stairs, and ramps.
 Also works underneath shrubs, saplings, and tree trunks.
 Ignores furrowed soil and wet sand (beaches).

+The `cleaners` tool can help remove grass if you messed up and suddenly there's staring eyeballs all over your fort. `gui/tiletypes` can then be used to change the soil back to stone.

 Usage
 -----